Choosing a Standard

 See the explanations below to help you choose the most relevant standard(s).

 Relates to children as viewers, not participants.
-It is primarily concerned with classifications and whether a programme was broadcast during children's normal viewing or listening times.
+It is mainly concerned with steps taken to protect children, such as through the use of warnings, classifications and scheduling (eg during or outside children's normal viewing or listening times).

 Discrimination and Denigration

-Only applies to sections of the community, not individuals.
-A high level of condemnation is required to find a breach.
+Only applies to discrimination/denigration directed at specified sections of the community, not individuals.
+A high level of condemnation is generally required to find a breach.
+Broadcast content which has the effect of reinforcing or embedding negative stereotypes may also be considered.

 Only applies to news, current affairs or factual programming which discusses a controversial issue of public importance.
-Broadcasters must make reasonable efforts to present competing viewpoints about important issues.
+Broadcasters must make reasonable efforts to present competing viewpoints about important issues unless the audience can reasonably be expected to be aware of significant viewpoints from other media coverage.

-Only applies to identifiable individuals featured in the broadcast or directly affected by the broadcast.
-Key issues include whether an individual had a reasonable expectation of privacy, whether private information was disclosed and whether the disclosure or intrusion was highly offensive.
+Only applies to identifiable individuals featured in the broadcast or directly affected by it.
+Key issues include whether a person had a reasonable expectation of privacy, whether private information was disclosed and whether the disclosure or intrusion was highly offensive.